2 2x X 2 0

 Expanding the Understanding: Algebraic Manipulation

-Once the expression is clarified with appropriate notation, we can delve into algebraic manipulation.
+Once the expression is clarified with appropriate notation, we can dig into algebraic manipulation.
 Algebra involves using symbols and rules to represent and solve mathematical problems.
 In our case, if we adopt Interpretation 3 (assuming addition between terms) and have the clarified expression 4 + 2x, we can perform various algebraic operations:

 • Solving for x: If we set the expression equal to a specific value (e.g., 10), we can solve for x: